-1. Identification of the (a) GHS product identifier; substance or mixture (b) Other means of identification; and of the supplier (c) Recommended use of the chemical and restrictions on use; (d) Supplier's details (including name, address, phone number etc.); (e) Emergency phone number.
-2. Hazards (a) GHS classification of the substance/mixture and any national or regional information; identification (b) GHS label elements, including precautionary statements.
-(Hazard symbols may be provided as a graphical reproduction of the symbols in black and white or the name of the symbol e.g. "flame", "skull and crossbones"); (c) Other hazards which do not result in classification (e.g. "dust explosion hazard") or are not covered by the GHS.
-3. Composition/ Substance information on (a) Chemical identity; ingredients (b) Common name, synonyms, etc.; (c) CAS number and other unique identifiers; (d) Impurities and stabilizing additives which are themselves classified and which contribute to the classification of the substance.
-Mixture The chemical identity and concentration or concentration ranges of all ingredients which are hazardous within the meaning of the GHS and are present above their cut-off levels.
+3. Composition/information on Substance ingredients • Chemical identity.
+Common name, synonyms, etc. CAS number, EC number, etc. Impurities and stabilizing additives which are themselves classified and which contribute to the classification of the substance.
+Mixture • The chemical identity and concentration or concentration ranges of all ingredients which are hazardous within the meaning of the GHS and are present above their cut-off levels.
 NOTE: For information on ingredients, the competent authority rules for CBI take priority over the rules for product identification.
-4. First-aid measures (a) Description of necessary measures, subdivided according to the different routes of exposure, i.e. inhalation, skin and eye contact and ingestion; (b) Most important symptoms/effects, acute and delayed. (c) Indication of immediate medical attention and special treatment needed, if necessary.
-5. Fire-fighting (a) Suitable (and unsuitable) extinguishing media. measures (b) Specific hazards arising from the chemical (e.g. nature of any hazardous combustion products).
-1 (c) Special protective equipment and precautions for fire-fighters.
-6. Accidental release (a) Personal precautions, protective equipment and emergency procedures. measures (b) Environmental precautions. (c) Methods and materials for containment and cleaning up.
-7. Handling and (a) Precautions for safe handling. storage (b) Conditions for safe storage, including any incompatibilities.
-8. Exposure (a) Control parameters e.g. occupational exposure limit values or biological limit values. controls/personal (b) Appropriate engineering controls. protection (c) Individual protection measures, such as personal protective equipment.
-9. Physical and Physical state; chemical properties Colour; Odour; Melting point/freezing point; Boiling point or initial boiling point and boiling range; Flammability; Lower and upper explosion limit/flammability limit; Flash point; Auto-ignition temperature; Decomposition temperature; pH; Kinematic viscosity; Solubility; Partition coefficient: n-octanol/water (log value); Vapour pressure; Density and/or relative density; Relative vapour density; Particle characteristics. • (Cont'd on next page)
+4. First aid measures Description of necessary measures, subdivided according to the different routes of exposure, i.e. inhalation, skin and eye contact and ingestion. • Most important symptoms/effects, acute and delayed. • Indication of immediate medical attention and special treatment needed, if necessary.
+5. Fire-fighting measures • Suitable (and unsuitable) extinguishing media. • Specific hazards arising from the chemical (e.g. nature of any hazardous combustion products). • Special protective equipment and precautions for fire- fighters.
+6. Accidental release measures • Personal precautions, protective equipment and emergency procedures.
+Environmental precautions.
+Methods and materials for containment and cleaning up.
+Handling and storage Precautions for safe handling.
+7. • Conditions for safe storage, including any incompatibilities.
+8. Exposure controls/personal Control parameters e.g. occupational exposure limit protection. values or biological limit values. • Appropriate engineering controls. • Individual protection measures, such as personal protective equipment.